thorpej/CoPicoVision/README.md

 Ok, I am tagging rev 2.1 that contains the MEMDEC fix and has a rework procedure involving an interposer board for the AY-3-8910 clock issue.
-I don't plan to actually spin any of these boards myself, but it's a checkpoint (and I am spinning a run on interposers).
+I don't plan to actually spin any of these boards myself, but it's a checkpoint (and I am spinning a run of interposers).

+Happy New Year, everyone!

 ### Update - Dec 30, 2024
 Aaaaand I've realized I made another error, this time in the SGM extended